Kafkamorph/DOA-Mapper/README.md

 - I OFFERED to help them protect it.
 Got no answer.
 - 2 days ago, they started banning (4 out of my 100+) forum accounts with no valid reasons, after I complained about having 4 marches stuck, and exposing their flaws.

-So, 2 months after my warning, I am not making the DOA Mapper public.
+So, 2 months after my warning, I am now making the DOA Mapper public.
 Anyone is free to fork it, modify it, upgrade it.

 Kabam, it was easier for you to fix 4 stuck marches than have this public.
 Now you don't have a say anymore.
 I'll take it from here.